dilsahelmaci/data-analytics-portfolio/From Raw to Reliable: SQL Data Cleaning Pipeline for Shipment Data in BigQuery/README.md

 Starting from a raw shipment dataset riddled with inconsistent casing, mixed date formats, negative values, duplicates, missing entries, and statistical outliers, this project builds a **structured three-layer SQL pipeline in BigQuery** that progressively cleans, standardises, and enriches the data layer by layer, step by step.

-The result is a **fact table that is reliable, consistent, and ready for analysis**, along with full transparency into every transformation applied and why.
+The result is a **fact view that is reliable, consistent, and ready for analysis**, along with full transparency into every transformation applied and why.

 ---